Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: current Python interpreter

-    Name/path of alternate (non-Python) binary to use to query the job about its steps.
+    Alternate (non-Python) command to use to query the job about its steps.
+Usually it's good enough to set :mrjob-opt:`interpreter`.

+    If you want to use an alternate Python command to get the job's steps, use :mrjob-opt:`steps_python_bin`.

+    This takes precedence over :mrjob-opt:`steps_python_bin`.

 .. mrjob-opt::
     :config: steps_python_bin